♦ Scholarly journal articles are written by and for people in the same and or related academic or professional fields.

 Search for the journals website.
-It will describe the purpose of the journal.
+It will usually say whether the journal is peer-reviewed,

-Look in the About This Journal section, or in the Instructions to Authors to see if the .journal is peer-reviewed,
+often in an About This Journal section, or in the Instructions to Authors.

 Even if you have determined that the journal in which an article was published is scholarly, these journals usually also contain other types of articles such as editorials, commentary, review articles, book reviews, and news.